101sec/blockscript/README.md

 https://www.lammertbies.nl/comm/info/iptables.html

 # How to install blockscript?
 First of all we need to install a package called iptables.
+On debian-like distro's we can do so by entering the following command:

 sudo apt-get install iptables-persistent;